 Additional screening for your liquids involves taking them to a side table where an agent will visually inspect the item.
 If your liquids look like they have been tampered with or if it’s clear they contain alcohol you’re not supposed to bring, then they won’t hesitate to confiscate them.

 As for your person, you will go through a metal detector.
-We have yet to go through a port that has the body scanners that have caused so much controversy at the airport.
+We have yet to go through a port that has the body scanners that have caused so much controversy at airports.
 This means you can keep things in your pockets, as long as is isn’t metal.
 You also do not have to remove belts or shoes.
 If you pass through the metal detector and it beeps, then an agent will come over and pass a wand to find the item on your body.
 We have yet to ever see a pat-down going through cruise security.

 To sum things up, here are some major ways that cruise security is different than security at an airport: